Stuffed Delicata squash is an easy vegetarian dinner that is a great meatless option for weeknights, but is also perfect for your Thanksgiving table.

 The onions and arugula get a quick sauté before being combined with the cooked farro, walnuts and cherries to finish the stuffing.
 All that’s left is to pack it into the hollowed out squash and bake it.

 This stuffed squash vegetarian recipe is delicious as is, but if you have meat-eaters at the table, you can easily add in crumbled sausage to make them happy.

 The first step is to cut the squash in half and clean out the seeds.
 Use a sharp chef’s knife to split the squash in half.
 Then scoop out the seeds and membrane with a large spoon.

-If you like roasted pumpkin seeds, save the seeds from your squash and roast them.
+If you like roasted pumpkin seeds, save the seeds and roast them.
 Sprinkle with a little salt and pepper and bake in a hot oven.

 Flip them over so the cut side is against the pan.
 Roast for 20 – 30 minutes.